-Although we have recently introduced several new products, most of these products have not contributed significantly to our revenue growth for the fiscal year 2018.
+Although we have recently introduced several new products, most of these products have not contributed significantly to our revenue growth for fiscal year 2019 with the exception of smokehouse sausage sticks introduced in the second quarter of fiscal year 2018.
 Our sales are not subject to material seasonal variations.
 Historically we have been able to respond quickly to the receipt of orders and, accordingly, do not maintain a significant sales backlog.
 Neither Bridgford Foods Corporation nor its industry generally has unusual demands or restrictions on working capital items.
 During the last fiscal year, we did not enter into any new markets or any significant contractual or other material relationships.